Lit Silicon: A Case Where Thermal Imbalance Couples Concurrent Execution in Multiple GPUs: Introduction

 \section{Introduction}

 Due to massively parallel computing capability, GPU systems are gaining wider adoption in modern datacenters to handle compute intensive workloads, either traditional high-performance computing (HPC) workloads (database~\cite{gpu_db_1, gpu_db_2}, scientific computing~\cite{gpu_sc_1, gpu_sc_2}, etc.), or emerging artificial intelligence (AI) workloads (recommendation systems~\cite{gpu_recsys_1, gpu_recsys_2}, content generation~\cite{grattafiori2024llama3herdmodels, gpt3_paper}, etc.).
 For such workloads, data transfer easily becomes the system performance bottleneck, due to the large data volume.
-To maximize the performance, concurrent computation communication (C3), a technique that overlaps the computation and communication to hide the communication latency, has been adopted pervasively~\cite{overlap_hpc_1, overlap_hpc_2, overlap_hpc_3}.
+To maximize the performance, concurrent computation and communication (C3), a technique that overlaps the computation and communication to hide the communication latency, has been adopted pervasively~\cite{overlap_hpc_1, overlap_hpc_2, overlap_hpc_3}.
 C3 has become an indispensable technique to deliver high performance and efficiency in recent AI workloads, such as large language models (LLMs) with billions or trillions of weights~\cite{gpt3_paper, grattafiori2024llama3herdmodels, jiang2024mixtral}, with average speedup between $1.1\times$ and $1.6\times$~\cite{overlap_characterization,ConCCL}.
 Such large sizes necessitate sharding models across multiple GPUs, introducing frequent GPU-GPU communication to synchronize model weights, activations, gradients and hyperparameters~\cite{ConCCL, overlap_ai_1, overlap_ai_2}.
+Despite end-to-end speedup, it is reported that C3 could impact GPU kernel runtime by an average of $18.9\%$ and up to $40.0\%$~\cite{overlap_characterization}.